 Similar to issues prevalent in basements, with any cool, dark environment combined with excess humidity, mold has a chance to grow and thrive in a crawl space.
 This will reduce the quality of the air inside your home and can cause serious allergic reactions and other health issues for you and your family.
 Some mold can even be deadly which makes this one of the worst problems you can face.

 When the moisture is able to permeate the flooring for many years, it can cause the floor joists that support the first floor to become weaker and softer over time.
 This will cause your floors to become uneven and even sag in some places.
 If this continues for too long, the floor can become unable to support any weight and they could collapse.
 If this happens, the only repair is to completely rebuild the flooring structure.

 Floor Joist Damage

 Unsealed crawl spaces can be a safe haven for any type of pests, critters, and bugs that enter the area.
-If the area is unused and unvisited, they could live there for many years.
+If the area is unused and rarely visited, they could live there for many years.

 If you see any of the problems we’ve described here in your crawl space, these can all be solved.
 Our team has worked with homeowners in our area to solve these problems.
 Please follow the link below to get more information about our crawl space repair solutions.